Saturday, October 26, 2024

 With that ending well, I went back to contemplating on the next four or so months before I was to return to the "world" . . .

-We're a Lot Like You Were (Linked Haiku/Senryu)
+We're a Lot Like You Were (mixed Haiku/Senryu)

 (USMC WW 2 Okinawa)